c0c0n3/odoo.box/docs/nix-code-overview.md

 - [Odoo Addons][addons].
 Martel's Odoo addons collection.
 This too is a full-on GitOps enabler:we keep everything to get a running system, except for the Odoo DB and file store, in source control.
+- [DB Init Scripts][db-init].
+Scripts to initialise the Postgres, Odoo and PgAdmin DBs so the respective services can work out of the box without any extra manual config.
 - [Vaultgen][vaultgen].
 This package provides the `vaultgen` command you typically use to populate the files (secrets) the vault module requires.